Reviews You Can Rely On

 Expensive

-The POC Ventral Air Mips stands with the award winners for its excellent ventilation and comfortable design, at one of the lightest weights in our test lineup.
+The POC Ventral Air MIPS stands proud with the other award winners for its excellent ventilation and comfortable design.
 The deep recessed air channels move air very efficiently from the large forehead vents to the open trailing edge.
 The lightweight construction proved very comfortable on 100+ mile rides without creating any neck strain.
-The liner pads wick moisture away and don't create hotspots.
+The liner pads wick moisture away and don't create hot spots.
 Our testers had no complaints regarding this model.

 The unique shape and design may not be for everyone.
-The Ventral Air abandons the typical streamed lines of most road bike helmets and offers a new geometric design for the bold road cyclist.
-The venting design creates for very quiet wind roar as well.
-We loved the sunglass garage, and it held our shades secure at high speeds.
-The webbing straps are easy to adjust and supple with secure y-buckles that lie flat under the ear.
+The Ventral Air abandons the typical streamlined curves of most road bike helmets and offers a new geometric design for the bold road cyclist.
+The venting design creates a very quiet wind roar as well.
+We loved the sunglass garage, and it held our shades securely at high speeds.
+The webbing straps are easy to adjust and supple, with secure Y-buckles that lie flat under the ear.
 This helmet may not suit everyone's style, but with nearly a dozen colors to choose from, chances are you can find one to suit your personality if you can afford it.
-If you like the design of the POC Ventral but want to avoid the high price tag, the POC Octal Mips is slightly cheaper and provides adequate ventilation and durability.
+If you like the design of the POC Ventral but want to avoid the high price tag, the POC Omne Air MIPS is slightly cheaper and provides adequate ventilation and durability.
 The caveat is limited adjustability and inferior comfort.

 Compare Products